-12. SEND and Reasonable Steps
+13. SEND and Reasonable Steps

-Filey School is an inclusive school and welcomes all students who are a part of our community.
+Scalby School is an inclusive school and welcomes all students who are a part of our community.
 Students with special educational needs or a disability (defined in the Equality Act 2010 as a "physical or mental impairment that has a substantial and long term negative effect on your ability to do normal daily activities") are entitled for reasonable adjustments to be made in order to ensure that they are able to access and benefit from the full services provided by the school.
 In applying its behaviour policy, the school starts from the viewpoint that all students have the capacity to behave positively, but recognises that some students will require personalised support to allow them to do so, and that it might take longer for some students to be able to learn how to behave in certain situations.
-When applying sanctions, staff will consider a student's SEND status, and will not sanction a student for any behaviour that follows as a direct result of a SEND need.
-For example, no student with Tourette's Syndrome would be sanctioned for talking in class if they made involuntary noises; no student with an autistic spectrum condition would be sanctioned for rudeness if they weren't able to hold eye contact with a staff member; nor would a student with ADHD be sanctioned for fidgeting.